SreeragKolath/RESO/README.md

      User:  Does the resort have pool?

      Bot: Yes, Luxury pool measuring 12m long by 5m wide with elephant spouting water from their trunks. pool timings from 10 AM to 7 PM.

+- **thanking**

+     User:  thanks

+     Bot: It's a pleasure assisting you. see you again!

 ## More Information: